emqx/emqx-docs/en_US/tutorial/prometheus.md

 # Prometheus

+> Starting from EMQ X v4.2.0, emqx_statsd has been renamed to emqx_prometheus, and the names and directories of related plugins have been changed.

-EMQ X Broker provides [emqx_statsd](https://github.com/emqx/emqx-statsd) plug-in, which is used to output the monitoring data of the system to the third-party monitoring system.
+EMQ X Broker provides [emqx_prometheus](https://github.com/emqx/emqx-prometheus) plug-in, which is used to output the monitoring data of the system to the third-party monitoring system.

 Take  [Prometheus](https://prometheus.io) as an example:

-`emqx_statsd` supports pushing data to Pushgateway, which is then pulled by Promethues Server for storage.
+`emqx_prometheus` supports pushing data to Pushgateway, which is then pulled by Promethues Server for storage.

 ::: tip Tip
-`emqx_statsd` does not support the pull operation of Prometheus.
+`emqx_prometheus` does not support the pull operation of Prometheus.
 :::

 ## Configuration

-The `emqx_statsd` plugin internally starts a timer to collect the monitoring data in EMQ X Broker every interval.
+The `emqx_prometheus` plugin internally starts a timer to collect the monitoring data in EMQ X Broker every interval.

-For the specific fields and meanings of the monitoring data pushed by `emqx_statsd`, see [Metrics & Stats](../advanced/metrics-and-stats.md)
+For the specific fields and meanings of the monitoring data pushed by `emqx_prometheus`, see [Metrics & Stats](../advanced/metrics-and-stats.md)

-The configuration file is located in `etc/plugins/emqx_statsd.conf`, where:
+The configuration file is located in `etc/plugins/emqx_prometheus.conf`, where:

 | Configuration       | Type    | Optional value | Default value         | Description                     |
 | ------------------- | ------- | -------------- | --------------------- | ------------------------------- |